-Remind your doctor or nurse about your allergies and any problems you have had with medicines, such as rashes, trouble breathing, indigestion, dizziness, or mood changes.
+Talk with your doctor, nurse, or other healthcare provider before starting a new medicine.
+Go over your allergies and any problems you have had with other medicines, such as rashes, trouble breathing, indigestion, dizziness, or mood changes.

 Try to have all your prescriptions filled at the same pharmacy so your records are in one place.
-The pharmacist will keep track of all your medications and will be able to tell you if a new drug might cause problems.
-If you’re not able to use just one pharmacy, show the new pharmacist your list of medicines and over-the-counter drugs when you drop off your prescription.
+This will help alert the pharmacist if a new drug might cause a problem with something else you are taking.
+If you’re not able to use just one pharmacy, show the pharmacist at each pharmacy your list of medicines and over-the-counter drugs when you drop off your prescription.

 When you have a prescription filled: